boxyhq/website/success-stories/2024-03-08-a-secure-privacy-first-ai-driven-data-collection-platform-blocksurvey.md

 BoxyHQ emerged as the perfect partner in this journey.
 With its open-source SSO solution, BoxyHQ offered the flexibility, ease of integration, and, most importantly, the security assurance BlockSurvey was seeking.
 The decision to collaborate with BoxyHQ was driven by a shared vision for privacy and security, making BoxyHQ's SAML Jackson the cornerstone of BlockSurvey's enterprise security framework.

 <FeaturedQuote personName="Raja Ilayaperumal" personRole="Co-Founder & CTO - BlockSurvey" pictureSrc="/images/success-stories/raja-blocksurvey">
  BlockSurvey is committed to empowering individuals and organizations with control over their data.
-BoxyHQ, as our chosen platform for enterprise SSO integration, is pivotal in this journey.
+BoxyHQ, as our chosen platform for Enterprise SSO integration, is pivotal in this journey.
 </FeaturedQuote>

 ## The Impact